 We promote and reward internal and external training.
 In the Monday meetings, small talks are the instrument of choice we use to allow new ideas and recent achievements.

 A robust and functional team is needed to achieve success and do so in a harmonic way.
 A team is built by individuals who take responsibility for acquiring and maintaining professional competence.
 Each individual shall set professional standards and strive to achieve them.
 In this process, although individual will and determination are required, nobody is left alone.
-We encourage independent study and support it by organizing internal seminars, promoting conferences or courses.
+We encourage independent study and support it by organizing internal seminars, and promoting conferences or courses.

 We believe that motivation stems from within.
 Although money is necessary, we wish to find meaning elsewhere.